chilts/12factor-config/README.md

 A config module which only reads the environment.
 For Node.js that means `process.env`.

-We will not ever use `NODE_ENV` in any example here since each environment should specify everything it needs and nothing should be dependent on being a particular environment (such as 'development', 'testing', 'staging' or 'production').
+Note 1 : We will not ever use `NODE_ENV` in any example here since each environment should specify everything it needs and nothing should be dependent on being a particular environment (such as 'development', 'testing', 'staging' or 'production').

+NOTE 2 : This package is considered stable so the fact that there are few commits these days is no sign of inactivity, just stability.
+Please use and submit PRs for bugs.
+New features will be considered too.

 ## Synopsis ##